pcsmomo/docker-kubernetes/README.md

      - Update
 4. Create
 5. Action -> Update Service
-   - Platform version: Latest (Latest sometimes fails to run container then choose 1.4.0)
+   - Platform version: Latest (When using EFS, "Latest" sometimes fails to run container then choose "1.4.0")
    - Force new deployment: Check
    - Skip to review
    - Update Service